 If you choose the ferry from Dover to Calais, you can choose from 3 companies.
 These are DFDS, P&O, and Irish ferries.
 The first two companies, in particular, have a lot of departures per day and are quite cheap.

 Ferries from UK to Normandy, Brittany, southwest of France

-The ferries arriving in St Malo, Caen, or Cherbourg are very suitable for holidaymakers to Normandy and the southwest coast of France.
-Le Havre is also an option but we prefer the ferry to Caen because of the better road connections (A84 and N158).
+The ferries arriving in St Malo, Caen, Le Havre or Cherbourg are very suitable for holidaymakers to Normandy and the southwest coast of France.
+Le Havre is a good connection but we prefer the ferry to Caen because of the better road connections (A84 and N158).